By Pavel Konečný, CEO & Co-Founder of Neuron soundware.

 However, there was one very special presentation at CEBIT that influenced my views on how AI might be delivered in the future.
-IBM presented a research project SyNAPSE – developing an AI chip “TrueNorth” that could deliver computing power equivalent to an ant brain, while consuming just 73mW of energy.
+IBM presented a research project SyNAPSE – developing an AI chip “TrueNorth” that could deliver computing power equivalent to an ant brain while consuming just 73mW of energy.
 The only clear disadvantage was that it cost about USD 1 million per piece at that time.

 This example proved that bringing AI to the edge of the network will be possible.
 It was also obvious that within a few years the “Moore law” will drop the price.
-The question was how quick it will be and how many other similar solutions would emerge on the market?
-Already at that time, Neuron soundware started to pursue such IoT strategy – run AI algorithms at the edge of the network – and decided to develop own IoT edge devices with audio recording and AI processing capabilities.
+The question was how quickly it will be and how many other similar solutions would emerge on the market?
+Already at that time, Neuron soundware started to pursue such IoT strategy – run AI algorithms at the edge of the network – and decided to develop its own IoT edge devices with audio recording and AI processing capabilities.

 A few months later, I created a graph which shows the relationship between energy consumption and intelligence as a function of computing power that a piece of HW can deliver: